Hamburg-Altona–Neumünster railway: History

 On 17 December 1912, the line between Altona and Eidelstedt was laid parallel to the Hamburg-Altona–Kiel railway on the current route because of the increasing traffic of the Altona-Kiel road.
 The line speed was now 40 km/h.
-The terminus in Altona was to the north of the link line in Sonderburger Platz, now Kaltenkirchener Platz, at the newly built (second) Kaltenkirchen station.
+The terminus in Altona was now to the north of the link line at Sonderburger Platz, now Kaltenkirchener Platz, at the newly built (second) Kaltenkirchen station.
 This was used by the post office until 1962 and was then taken over by it.
 A loading facility for parcel traffic was built on the site from 1965 to 1973; until then parcel traffic had been housed in the old post office building on Stephansplatz.

 Permission to extend the line to Neumünster was sought in 1913 and it was approved on 1 December 1914.
 Operation on the new line commenced on 1 August 1916.
 In 1914, the company had been renamed as the Eisenbahn Altona-Kaltenkirchen-Neumünster (Altona-Kaltenkirchen-Neumünster Railway).
 The terminus was at the Neumünster Süd station on the Neumünster–Bad Oldesloe railway.

 After the Second World War the track was left in a poor condition.
 Wiemersdorf station was destroyed by the explosion of an ammunition train.

 After 1957, the track was operated with a simplified form of train control using instruction over the radio.
 In 1962, a connection was built for the Hamburg S-Bahn to the AKN route from Holstenstrasse station, Diebsteich station was built and the southern terminus of the AKN route was moved to Langenfelde.

-In 1974, the track was rebuilt with continuously-welded rail.
+In 1974, the track was rebuilt with continuously welded rail.
 The platforms between Eidelstedt and Kaltenkirchen were raised to a uniform height of 76 cm and extedended to a length of 100 metres.
 Crossings were abolished or secured with half-barriers.
 This allowed the travel time between Kaltenkirchen and Eidelstedt to be reduced to between 38 and 44 minutes.
 A central signal box was put into operation in Ulzburg Süd in 1976 and signal boxes were also installed in Quickborn, Hamburg-Schnelsen and Kaltenkirchen (from 1982).
 Since 1983, they work with microprocessors instead of relay technology.
 Signalling on the line began to be controlled from an electronic interlocking in Kaltenkirchen from 2002.
 The entire route was converted by 2005.